-The Elw are indigenous and most numerous of the races that comprise the Twelve Peoples of Elwynn.
+The Elw are indigenous and majority population of the Elwynnese Union.

 See the History of Elwynn for the history of the Elw.

 As late as 1550, the year of the "White Lily Revolt" , Elw national identity had not really been formalised, the tribes of Elw remaining wedded to their clans and septs as primary expressions of identity whilst the political life of the Duchy remained in the hands of Shirerithians, the Raikothlin and the various immigrant communities.
 Elw nationalism received its first true stimulus from the House of Kalir which sought to foster a sense of national identity in the face of the Imperial programme to destroy the ancient duchies of the Imperial Republic, a policy which finally rebounded with terrible force in the declaration of independence in 1567.
 Popular stories then are those which were propagated at the same time as the Elw language was codified and taught, they are localised myths and legends which were standardised and taught at a national level.
 The Ken-Li and the Book of Orchids are now universally considered by every member of Elwdom to be authentically and eternally Elwynnese – in spite of there being no shortage of evidence to the contrary.

 Elw nationalism (Ric: a name for this please) experienced a resurgence during the reign of King Noah when the culture was sidelined and marginalised by the Elwynnese Monarchy and its agencies, following the House of Ettlingar Freyu's fixation with propagating the Froyalanish and Vanic systems of belief.